My expert guide to the best things to do in Broome, Western Australia will make sure you have the best time possible in this coastal outback paradise!

-However, the township of Broome has heaps of great things to offer, from unique cultural experiences to show stopping natural beauty.
+However, the township of Broome has heaps of great things to offer, from unique cultural experiences to show-stopping natural beauty.

-Things To Do In Broome
+The Top Things to Do in Broome

 There are dozens of things to do in Broome, and chances are you’ll need more than one visit to do them all.

 Broome is a town rich in history, which can be experienced on a walk around Chinatown.
 The town’s popularity rose as it was discovered to be a prominent destination for pearling.

-The pearling industry was not without its horrors; in fact, while 80% of the world’s mother of pearl was found in Broome before WWI, many divers met tragedy under the water.
+The pearling industry was not without its horrors.
+In fact, while 80% of the world’s mother of pearl was found in Broome before WWI, many divers met tragedy under the water.

-Broome History Museum
+4) Broome Historical Museum

 It’s a great place to go to learn the background of this incredibly unique town.

-Aboriginal Art Galleries
+5) Aboriginal Art Galleries

 Most of these art galleries are free to enter, and the artwork can often be purchased.

-If you’re feeling adventurous, opt to try some of the flavoured beers; they sell them in full or half pints or a sample tray with try flavours such as ginger, lemon or even chilli!
+If you’re feeling adventurous, opt to try some of the flavoured beers.
+They sell them in full or half pints or a sample tray with try flavours such as ginger, lemon or even chilli!

-Sun Pictures Cinema
+7) Sun Pictures Cinema

-The world’s longest running open air cinema, Sun Pictures is a novelty spot to visit and plays several movies every evening.
+The world’s longest-running open-air cinema, Sun Pictures is a novelty spot to visit and plays several movies every evening.

 The interior is decorated with quirky decor and memorabilia, so even if you can’t make it to watch a film, it’s worth a quick visit!

-Things To Do In Cable Beach
+Things to Do in Cable Beach in Broome

-Cable Beach Sunsets
+8) Cable Beach Sunsets

-Cable Beach sunsets are world renowned, and for great reason; experiencing the sun set over the Indian Ocean from a tropical beach is a spectacular experience.
+Cable Beach sunsets are world-renowned and for great reason.
+Experiencing the sunset over the Indian Ocean from a tropical beach is a spectacular experience.

-Enjoy a sunset with your favourite Western Australia brew while sitting on the beach, or if you have a 4WD car, take it past the rocks and drive it down the beach on the hunt for your own private sunset spot.
+Enjoy a sunset with your favourite Western Australia brew while sitting on the beach.
+Or if you have a 4WD car, take it past the rocks and drive it down the beach on the hunt for your own private sunset spot.

-Stand Up Paddleboarding
+9) Stand Up Paddleboarding

 If you’ve never tried it before, stand up paddleboarding is a lot of fun, and good for you as well!
 Definitely give it a go when looking for what to do in Broome.

-Hang Out At The Bars And Restaurants
+10) Hang Out At The Bars And Restaurants

 With a collection of bars and restaurants in the Cable Beach area, you won’t have to go too far to find a great feed.

-Popular options include the Zookeepers Café for breakfast, Zanders and Sunset Bar and Grill for amazing views of Cable Beach and Divers for drinks until 1am.
+Popular options include the Zookeepers Café for breakfast, Zanders and Sunset Bar and Grill for amazing views of Cable Beach and Divers for drinks until 1 am.

-Willie Creek Pearl Farm
+11)Willie Creek Pearl Farm